vicYegon/Project-Manager.com/README.md

 ## Requirements
 - Users must have internet

-## Proposed Solution
+## What is P-MaG solving?
-P-MaG is solving the idea that teams can easily collaborate on a project and be able to track their own progress till completion.
+P-MaG is solving the idea that teams which include developers and operational professionals can swiftly collaborate on a project and be able to track their own progress till completion in a timed estimated period.
 The tech used enables collaborations even on mobile
+## Framework Used
+Firebase